-Even the employees who have been contributing in the firms for years are being retrenched out due to the crisis.
+Even the employees who have been contributing in the firms for years are being thrown out due to the crisis.
 The others are currently working from their homes under the Work from Home option with most of their salaries reduced to more than 30%.

 The grocery and food vendors, pharmacists and large scale farmers are some who sailed across the sea.

-Student interns in foreign nations are nervously trembling with their internships being taken away and because of the visa extension problems.
+The student interns in foreign nations are nervously trembling with their internships being taken away and because of the visa extension problems.

 India should promptly adopt and provide similar wage subsidies and allowances.

-The matter of relief is that the tendency of the economy will rebound quickly once there is stability.
+The matter of relief is that the tendency of the economy will rebound quickly, once there is stability.
 The contractual employees, domestic laborers, and the local vendors are more likely to recover faster than the salaried employees.
-As the people will go berserk, the sales and production are expected to be restored in surprising amounts within a few days of opening.
+As the people will go berserk, the sales and production are expected to be restored in surprising amounts within few days of opening.

 There is even a chance of less effective production if the migrants delay their return to worksites.
 This decline on industrial and domestic laborers can cause a reduction in production and services.